 where Lt (cm) is fork length at time t, L∞ is the mean maximum length, K is the growth coefficient, and to is the theoretical age when length is zero (von Bertalanffy 1938; Ogle et al. 2017).

-An age-length key was used to estimate the length and age distributions of all White Sturgeon sampled by CDFW from 2014–2016 (Quist et al. 2012).
+An age-length key was used to estimate age distributions of all White Sturgeon sampled by CDFW from 2014–2016 (Quist et al. 2012).
 However, passive entanglement gears are size selective and produce biased length-frequency distributions (Erzini et al. 2006; Hubert et al. 2012; Gabr and Mal 2016).
 As such, the SELECT (Share Each Length’s Catch Total) method was used to estimate the relative retention probabilities for 34 different length classes of White Sturgeon from the trammel net catch rates (Millar and Fryer 1999).
 We adjusted for unequal fishing power among mesh sizes and assessed combinations of five selectivity models (i.e., normal location, normal scale, log normal, gamma, bi-modal).
 The model with the lowest mean deviance and residuals was chosen as the top model.
 Using the top model, the adjusted length distribution was estimated by dividing the catch of each length class by the estimated overall selectivity for that length class (Millar 1992; Ng et al. 2016).
 The population length-and age-frequency distributions were then estimated by applying the age-length key to the adjusted length frequencies (Erzini et al. 2006; Ng et al. 2016; Paukert and Spurgeon 2017).

 Total annual survival of age-3 to age-19 White Sturgeon was estimated for uncorrected and trammel net selectivity-corrected catch-at-age using the Chapman-Robson estimator with peak-plus one criterion (S; Chapman and Robson 1960; Smith et al. 2012).
 No direct estimates of age-specific mortality were available for larval or juvenile White Sturgeon in the SSJ as age-0 through age-2 White Sturgeon were absent from our samples.
-White Sturgeon mortality is assumed to follow a type-III survivorship curve with ≥ 99.9% mortality rate in the larval stage and reaching an asymptotic survival rate by age 3 (Houde 1987; Pine et al. 2001).
+White Sturgeon mortality is assumed to follow a type-III survivorship curve with ≥ 99.9% mortality rate in the larval stage and reaching an asymptotic survival rate by age-3 (Houde 1987; Pine et al. 2001).
 Mortality estimates for age-0 White Sturgeon were obtained from a study on Lake Sturgeon A. fulvescens (Caroffino et al. 2010), age-1 from Gulf Sturgeon A. oxyrhynchus desotoi (Pine et al. 2001), and age-2 from White Sturgeon in the Kootenai River (Ireland et al. 2002).

 Exploitation (µ) of White Sturgeon in the slot length limit was estimated as the fraction of Carlin disc-dangler reward tags reported by anglers divided by the number of tagged fish available for harvest over a 1-year period.
 The number of tags returned was adjusted for incomplete reporting, tagging mortality, and tag loss (Smith et al. 1990; Rien et al. 1994; Meyer et al. 2012).
 Research suggests that angler reporting rate varies by tag value (Pollock et al. 2001; Meyer et al. 2012).
 Therefore, we used tag return data from 2007–2015 to estimate the average reporting rate for each reward tag (i.e., US$20, US$50, US$100).
 Assuming a 100% return rate of the high-reward tags (i.e., US$150), annual reporting rates (Λ) were estimated using the equation: